 Rates Concession - Pension Concession Rebate

-The municipal rates concession provides for a rebate of up to 50% on rates and charges.
-The rebate for 2018–19 is $229.40 and this amount increases with the Consumer Price Index every year.
+The municipal rates concession provides for a rebate to eligible pensioners of up to 50% on rates and charges on your principal place of residence.
+The rebate for 2019/20 is $235.15 and this amount increases with the Consumer Price Index every year.

 Eligible pensioners will also be entitled to a rebate of $50 off their Fire Service Property Levy total charges.

 Rate concessions are available to holders of Department of Veterans Affairs Concession Cards, TPI, POW, EDA and War Widow Repatriation Cards and Centrelink Pensioner Concession Cards.

 Applications are to be made in person.
 Please visit Customer Service at Council offices, 50 Learmonth Street, Queenscliff.
 Please bring your concession card with you.

 For more information on concession programs, please call 1800 658 521 or visit the Department of Health and Human Services website.